Jugolo/GlobelChat/README.md

 # GlobelChat
-A chat to be invoked in many different frameworks.
+The chat should work in many.
+Different framework surch as PHP fusion, phpbb and wordpress